-Professor Alexander Kitroeff’s much anticipated book, The Greeks and the Making of Modern Egypt is scheduled to be released this spring.
-I, like many, look forward to reading it.
+Professor Alexander Kitroeff’s much anticipated book, The Greeks and the Making of Modern Egypt was released this spring, and I, like many, looked forward to reading it.

 I spent the spring of 2019 teaching at the American University in Cairo (AUC) in the Graduate School of Education.
 During one of my classes, which covers educational systems borrowing from around the world or how many nations borrow from other nations, one student commented that Egypt was colonized for much of its history by the West, which imposed its system of education, and because of this, Egyptians don’t know who they are.